erykjj/jwlmanager/README.md

 - macOS Terminal: `open -a JWLManager.app --args -es` The state of the application (including the current language) is preserved in a `JWLManager.conf` file created in the same directory as the app.
 You can delete that file to start with default settings.

-Preferably, if you have Python 3 installed and can install some of the required libraries/dependencies[^2], [download](https://github.com/erykjj/jwlmanager/releases/latest) and extract the latest release source code; then execute to run (from inside JWLManager folder):
+If you have Python 3 installed on your system and can install some of the required libraries/dependencies[^2], [download](https://github.com/erykjj/jwlmanager/releases/latest) and extract the latest release source code; then execute to run (from inside JWLManager folder):

 ```
 python3 JWLManager.py